On Patriotism and Other Things That Won't Die

 You have to hand it to Wills, man.
 He can really make a believer out of you.

 I don’t think I’ve ever read another writer who loves America in quite the way Wills loves it, other than maybe Mark Twain or Toni Morrison, or John Brown - that is, loves it in the only way it should be loved: with great reluctance.
 I still have to write something up about Morrison’s Beloved, a novel at least as essential to understanding America as Huck Finn, but one thing both of those novels share with Wills’ best work is a sense of loving America in spite of yourself, not for what it is but for glimpses of what it could be.
 Langston Hughes articulated this best, of course.
-John Brown did when he remarked, on his way to the gallows for taking up arms against an American military base, how beautiful the surrounding countryside was.
+John Brown did too when he remarked, on his way to the gallows for taking up arms against an American military base, how beautiful the surrounding countryside was.
 But Wills is correct to credit Lincoln himself with first fully defining what it means to love America this way.

 It’s in the struggle, the thing that makes America always interesting if rarely good.
 It’s in the fact that there is a goal we’re striving for, even if we always fall short of it.
 Wills isn’t sentimental about America, but neither were Twain or Morrison and neither was Lincoln.
 There’s no room for jingoism, for anything approaching fascism; this isn’t a nationalist patriotism, or a blood-and-soil patriotism.
-It’s a patriotism that can only be articulated with the full notion that that articulation is happening on top of a graveyard.
+It’s a patriotism that can only be articulated with the full understanding that that articulation is happening on top of a graveyard.
 People died for this.
 Not all of those deaths were just.
 Most of them weren’t.
 To paraphrase Morrison, many Americans have “more yesterdays than anybody.”
 So what now?
 What does tomorrow look like?

 I don’t know.
 Lincoln never got to see it, and I don’t know he would have cared for it.
 But who knows.
 Maybe he would believe that we’ve gotten closer to what America never has been yet, but yet must be.
 It’s nice to think so.
 Would that make it worth it?
 All of the death, the enslavement, the conquest, the war, the terror?
 My kid goes to school with Black kids and nobody thinks that’s especially strange (not in a way they’ll admit, anyway), and though it’s such a small thing there was a time when that wasn’t so.
 He’ll have a very different idea of what “American” means than I did growing up.
 I had a different idea than my mother did.
 So it goes.
 Maybe that’s all we can hope for.